The biggest social media obstacle for small businesses is this:

 Social media is not intuitive.
 Anyone with a Twitter account can testify to this.
 Twitter language to a new user may as well be ancient Egyptian symbols.
 I remember when I first opened my Twitter account, I felt so overwhelmed and embarrassed, I actually Googled “how to use Twitter”.

-I’m going to tell you a secret.
-Nobody was born knowing how to use social media.
+Reminder: nobody was born knowing how to use social media.
 Nobody was born knowing how to use the internet.
 We’ve all had to take the baby steps necessary to figure it out.

 I am a part of the first generation that was sent to computer class in elementary school.
 We learned how to play computer games at a young age, chatted with our friends on AOL in middle school, and had an active email address before we got to high school.
 And I’ll tell you something- even we don’t understand new social media when it is released.
 As we see networks like Pinterest, Google +, and FourSquare being released, even young people have to take those same baby steps to figure them out.
 As strange as it may seem, the playing ground is more level than you think.